sethnr/sethnr.github.io/index.md

 ### Malaria transmission network inference

 **Context**
-As malaria transmission declines, elimination efforts increasingly depend on identifying who is infecting whom and distinguishing local transmission from importation—questions that traditional epidemiology alone cannot resolve.
+Almost all genomic epidemiology approachs for *P. falciparum* rely on pairwise relatedness, however as malaria transmission declines, these methods become less applicable, just at the point where elimination efforts depend on identifying who is infecting whom.

 **What I built**
-Genomic epidemiology methods combining wet-lab and computational approaches to increase variant calling fidelity and infer individual-level transmission networks for *Plasmodium falciparum*.
+Genomic epidemiology methods combining wet-lab and computational approaches to increase variant calling fidelity and using genetic distance from *de novo* mutations to infer individual-level transmission networks for *Plasmodium falciparum*.

 **Why it matters**
 - Enables reconstruction of transmission networks at fine scale